 \subsection{Feasibility}

-The relatively small errors of single loading prediction, 3--8.5 \%, are encouraging but do not guarantee that the method is practically useful in its current form.
-The model is particular to the specific wheel loader and soil, which was homogeneous gravel, of the simulator.
+The relatively small errors of single loading prediction, 3--8.5 \%, are encouraging.
+There are, however, several practical limitations with the the method in its current form.
+The model is particular to the simulator's specific wheel loader and soil, which was homogeneous gravel.
 Consequently, a new model needs to be trained for each combination of wheel loader model and soil type unless this is made part of the model input.
-There is a greater need for automation solutions for more complex soils such as blasted rock or highly cohesive media than for homogeneous gravel.
+There is a greater need for automation solutions for more complex soils, such as blasted rock or highly cohesive media, than for homogeneous gravel.
 Although these materials can be numerically simulated, the problem of learning predictor models may be harder and require different data, as discussed for the loading process in \cite{BORNGRUND2022104013}.
 For blasted rock, the local rock fragmentation probably needs to be included in the model input.
 On the other hand, the level of accuracy needed ultimately depends on the specific application and the prediction horizon required.

 It is an attractive option to train on actual field data (rather than simulated data) to eliminate any simulation bias.
 That would entail collecting data from several thousand loadings with variations in pile shape and action parameters.
-This would be demanding but is not unrealistic given the number of vehicles (of the same model) that are in operation around the world.
-If all were equipped with the same bucket-filling controller, it would ultimately be a question of instrumenting these machines and sites to scan the pile shape before and after loading, and tracking the vehicle’s motion and force measurements.
+This would be demanding but not unrealistic given the number of vehicles (of the same model) that are in operation worldwide.
+If all were equipped with the same bucket-filling controller, it would ultimately be a question of instrumenting these machines and sites to scan the pile shape before and after loading and tracking the vehicle’s motion and force measurements.